zombieCraig/DartRPG/memory-bank/techContext.md

 - **Data Size**: SharedPreferences has limitations for storing large amounts of data
 - **Error Handling**: Some areas have basic error handling that could be improved
 - **Test Coverage**: Limited automated tests
+- **Quest Filtering**: Performance may degrade with large numbers of quests

 ### Known Technical Debt
 - **Model Serialization**: Manual JSON serialization could be replaced with code generation
 - **Provider Usage**: Some providers have multiple responsibilities that could be separated
 - **UI Responsiveness**: Some screens may need optimization for better performance
+- **Quest Dependencies**: No support for quest dependencies or prerequisites

 ### Improvement Opportunities
 - **Database Integration**: Replace SharedPreferences with SQLite for better data handling